-The cooling "size" of an air conditioner is measured in its ability to extract a certain amount of heat measured in BTU's.
-A common mistake when buying a room air conditioner is purchasing a unit too big for the size of the room (i.e., too many BTU's).
+The cooling size of an air conditioner is measured in its ability to extract a certain amount of heat measured in British thermal units, or BTUs.
+A common mistake when buying a room air conditioner is purchasing a unit too big for the size of the room (i.e., too many BTUs).

 Early Season Maintenance

-Waking the window mounted air conditioner up from a winter slumber involves just a few steps:
+Waking up your window-mounted air conditioner from a winter slumber involves just a few steps:

-- To thoroughly check out the unit, unplug it from the wall, remove the front access cover and remove the air conditioning unit from its mounting frame.
+- Thoroughly inspect the unit, unplug it from the wall, remove the front access cover, and remove the air conditioning unit from its mounting frame.

 - Take the unit outside and vacuum out the condenser coils with a soft brush attachment.
-You can also hose off the coils from the inside out taking care not to get the... electronics and motor wet.
+You can also hose off the coils from the inside out taking care not to get the electronics or motor wet.

 - Check the condenser coil for bent cooling fins.
-To straighten the bent fins use a coil fin comb.
-Match the teeth count of the comb to the "fins per inch" of the coil.
-Then carefully draw the comb across the bent coil fins straightening them out in the process.
+If several fins are bent, straighten them with a coil fin comb, matching the teeth count of the comb to the "fins per inch" of the coil.
+Carefully draw the comb across the bent coil fins to straighten them.

-- Check the foam air filter for damage.
+- Inspect the foam air filter for dirt and damage.
 If it is ripped or damaged, replace it.
-If it is dirty, wash the filter with dish soap and water, let dry and replace.
+If the filter is dirty, wash it with dish soap and water, let it dry, and reinstall it.

-- Replace the unit back into its frame.
-Reinstall the front cover and plug the unit back in the wall.
+- Replace the unit into its frame.
+Reinstall the front cover, and plug in the unit to the electrical outlet.

 The maintenance steps for starting up your window air conditioner at the beginning of the cooling season will get your unit in shape for the first month or so.
 After that, check the filter each month, and clean it as needed.